mishamorochko/Vision-Demo/README.md

 # Vision Demo
 ## Overview
 Vision Demo using CoreML and Vision Frameworks which detect some object and recognize it.
-Now im working on text recongition feature.
-Branch **text-recognition-module**
 ## Features in development:
 - Text Recognition
 - Face Detection